In

 trains, subway and other forms of mass transportation rather than

-private cars for much of their travel.
+their travel.
 It has been proposed that

 people be prevented from driving into the central business areas at